-With a superlative cast including Tim Roth, Naomi Watts, Oscar-winner Octavia Spencer and newcomer Kelvin Harrison Jr. and from the look of the first trailer, LUCE looks unmissable.
+A superlative cast of Tim Roth, Naomi Watts, Oscar-winner Octavia Spencer and newcomer Kelvin Harrison Jr. make the drama LUCE look unmissable.

 Writer/director Julius Onah looks like establishing himself as a major film-maker if the trailer for his new film LUCE is anything to go by.
 It’s one of those fantastically put-together trailers that I love, which doesn’t tell you too much, whilst whetting your appetite with lots of mysterious plot points and dramatic set-ups.